A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Introduction

 Our work is largely devoted to {\it Order Reconstruction} (OR) solutions (defined precisely in section \ref{sec:constant-pressure-flow}).
 OR solutions are nematic profiles with distinct director polydomains, separated by singular lines or singular surfaces, referred to as domain walls.
-OR solutions are relevant for modelling chevron or zigzag patterns observed in pressure-driven flows \cite{agha, copar}, as well as in active nematics where aligned fibers confined in narrow channels can be controlled to display a laminar flow \cite{guillamat}.
-OR solutions have been studied in purely nematic systems, for example \cite{lamy}, \cite{canevari} and \cite{Harris}.
-Additionally, OR solutions are not limited to purely nematic systems e.g. OR solutions exist in ferronematic systems comprising magnetic nanoparticles in NLC media \cite{dalby-farrell-majumdar-xia}.
-Generalized OR solutions or OR-type solutions/instabilities (defined in section \ref{sec:passive+active}) are also observed in smectics and cholesterics.
-For example, when a cell filled with a smectic-A liquid crystal is cooled to the smectic-C phase, a similar chevron texture is observed and has been the impetus of considerable experimental and theoretical interest \cite{RiekerChevron, MaclennanChevron, PhillipsChevron}.
+Mathematically, the domain walls are simply disordered regions in the plane, and would appear as singularities in 2D optical studies but in 3D, they describe a continuous yet rapid rotation between distinct 3D NLC configurations in the two adjacent polydomains, as in the seminal paper \cite{sluckin}.
+OR solutions are relevant for modelling chevron or zigzag patterns observed in pressure-driven flows \cite{agha, copar}, as well as in active nematics where aligned fibers can be controlled to display a laminar flow \cite{guillamat}.
+OR solutions have been studied in purely nematic systems, for example in \cite{lamy}, \cite{canevari} and \cite{Harris}.
+However, they are not limited to purely nematic systems: for instance, OR solutions exist in ferronematic systems comprising magnetic nanoparticles in NLC media \cite{dalby-farrell-majumdar-xia}.
+Generalized OR solutions or OR-type solutions/instabilities (defined in section \ref{sec:passive+active}) are also observed in smectics.
+For example, when a cell filled with a smectic-A liquid crystal is cooled to the smectic-C phase, a chevron texture is observed and has been the impetus of considerable experimental and theoretical interest \cite{RiekerChevron, MottramBiaxialChevron, PhillipsChevron}.